arun-guruswamy/word-vault/README.md

 ### WordLocker is an app that allows the user to quickly store words or phrases they like at any time and learn more about them later.

 To do list:

+First major update:
+- Add ability to export words an phrases as csv
+- Add ability to import words and phrases as csv
+- Add Icloud backup for word data
+- Add ability to sync data across different devices

+Done:
 - Fix cutting of long phrases
-- Add ability to add words from search bar
+- Added ability to quick add words or phrases from search bar
--

 Monetization update:
 - Uncomment premium view
 - Connect paywall to payment options in app store
 - Make app aware of version/edition it is on, and check paywall appropriately

 Possible features later:
 - Word of the day